ASSOCIATE PROFESSOR OF INFORMATION SYSTEMS & TECHNOLOGIES

 OFFICE: WB 273

-Jeffrey A. Clements joined the faculty of Weber State University in 2015 and serves as an assistant professor of information systems and technologies in the Goddard School of Business & Economics.
+Jeffrey A. Clements joined the faculty of Weber State University in 2015 and serves as an associate professor of information systems and technologies in the Goddard School of Business & Economics.

 He received both a BS degree in entrepreneurship and MS degree in information systems from the University of Utah.
 Clements also holds a PhD in management information systems from Florida State University.